deepali04/AllFootball/README.md

 I'm using **Rapid API** for the live football data.
 It is a paid version.
 You can go on their website [here](https://rapidapi.com/api-sports/api/api-football) and get you API key and access tokens and replace API key with your API key.

+### How to install and run AllFootball⚽

+- Fork the Project / Download the source code as a zip file
+- Navigate to the project root directory
+- Navigate to the server (cd server)
+- Install the server-side dependencies (npm install) or (npm i)
+- Start the server (npm start) (serverl URL is: localhost:4000 )
+- Navigate back to the root directory
+- Navigate to the client (cd client)
+- Install the client-side dependencies (npm install) or (npm i)
+- Start the client (npm start)
+- Navigate to localhost:3000
+- Enjoy!!!

+### How to use AllFootball⚽

+- Access the landingpage/homepage (localhost: 3000)
+- You'll be able to see the scheculed matches (today's date), You can access all the information (league information, player information, team information) without signup/login.
+- To play betting game you'll need to create and account and be a member:) Signup and then login to your accound.
+Predict match result and you'll be able to see your score.
+You'll receive coins if your prediction was correct.
+Once you have 200 coins you will be upgraded to premium user!!!
+- If you are a premium user, then you'll be able to follow your favorite team and players so that you can access their information easily.
+- You can also search players from your homepage.